unfoldingWord-dev/flask-github-webhook/README.rst

 Flask webhook for Github
 ########################
-A very simple github post-receive web hook handler that executes per default a pull uppon receiving.
+A very simple github post-receive web hook handler that executes per default a pull ppon receiving.
 The executed action is configurable per repository.

 It will also verify that the POST request originated from github.com.

 Gettings started
 ----------------

-This no longer reads a json file like upstream, you'll need to modify index.py to get this to work in your environment.

 Install dependencies.